 Our aim at Edward Worlledge is to make history come alive, to allow our pupils to tell the stories of the past and to imagine what it would be like to walk in the footsteps of the people of the past, whether it be a Roman Emperor or a soldier in a World War One trench.
-Our local heritage is important to us, we are a Heritage School and have demonstrated our commitment to preserving our local history.
-Year 5 research the history our school, using a wide range of sources including photographs, newspaper reports and oral evidence collected from interviewing former pupils.
+Our local heritage is important to us, we have worked towards and achieved the English Heritage Award and have demonstrated our commitment to preserving our local history.
+Year 5 research the history our school / academy, using a wide range of sources including photographs, newspaper reports and oral evidence collected from interviewing former pupils.
 They also visit local archives to investigate the history of Edward Worlledge.
 History provides pupils with a sense of identity, value and culture.
 It enables pupils to ask questions, to find solutions and to make decisions and judgements based on the evidence that they examine.
 These are important skills for life.

 |Year group||Term 1||Term 2||Term 3||Term 4||Term 5||Term 6|

 Visit to Time and Tide – Stone Age, Iron Age, Bronze Age workshop.

 |C/C First World War Remembrance Day, taught via English lessons.

 Local stories examined.

 |Ancient Egypt||Ancient Egypt

 Anglo Saxon Day.